mongodb/docs/source/core/replication.rst

 Non-Voting Nodes
 ~~~~~~~~~~~~~~~~

-A replica set may contain as many as 12 nodes that each hold copies of
+A replica set may contain as many as 12 nodes; however only 7 nodes
-the data set, but only 7 nodes can have votes at once.
+will be allowed to vote.
+This means that if you want a replica set
+with more than 7 nodes, then you'll have to disable voting on the
+excess nodes by settings the `votes` key to 0.

+TODO: link whatever config docs will exist on this.

 To disable a
 node's ability to vote in :ref:`elections <replica-set-elections>` use
 the following command sequence in the :option:`mongo` shell.